 And then there are these hickamajigee machines.
 I took that photo in an airport, either Taipei or Singapore.
 This is just where you easily buy random stuff.

 I guess I may as well throw in the teeny tiny pinball machines popular here as well.
 I’ve always loved pinball machines.
-My brother and I went in together to buy one when I was nine.
+My brother and I went in together to buy one when I was twelve.
 He sold it when I couldn’t come up with my part, ten bucks.
 Broke my heart.

 Adults sit on small chairs here too.
 It makes a lot of sense.
 Quite easy to get in and out of.